fg6/forACT/README.md

 #### Step 4: for chromosome-assigned super-scaffolds: look for inter-chromosome rearrengments/misjoints:

 	$ ./mypipeline.sh misjoints

 and then

 	$ ./mypipeline.sh circlize

 for circos type plots.
-Be aware that in these plots only the possible inter-chromosomal misassemblies are plot.
+Be aware that in these plots only and only the alignment to the major chromosome per each scaffold and the possible inter-chromosomal misassemblies are visualized.

 #### Step 5: Launch ACT